FlotterCodername/superelixier-updater/docs/Adding Apps.md

 # Adding Apps

-``available.json`` holds patterns that the tool needs to detect, download and install updates.
+The JSON files in ``/definitions`` hold patterns that the tool needs to detect, download and install updates.
+The JSON file's name is not relevant to functionality, but we're using all-lowercase file names for uniformity.

 ## Basic parameters